fghaas/openstacksummit2015-tokyo-neutron-ha/markdown/l3-agent.md

 presently don't replicate connection state, so while the failover is quick enough to not drop a ping, existing TCP connections *will* die or need to be recreated. `conntrackd` is a logical addition.

-## Distributed virtual routers
-*(experimental)*
-Note: there are several limitations to DVR and L3 HA in Juno.
-Most importantly, right now you can have a router that is *either* DVR *or* HA (with VRRP), but not both.
-So for any router, you can fix the SPOF or the bottleneck, but not both.
-DVR is also only supported with VxLAN.

 <!-- .slide: data-background-image="images/assaf/00.svg" data-background-size="contain" -->